sivelswhy/ivao-nat-updater/README.md

 # ivao-nat-updater
-A NATs updater in sector files for aurora
+A NATs updater in sector files for aurora.

 The original file (first commit) was provided by ["detiv"](https://discord.com/users/449491027686981636), and allowed me to publish the script and do modifications on it, shoutout to him.